ruokeqx/coinmarketcap/README.md

 ## Usage:

-If historical data is required for the first run, you need run spider for some time before run server
+If historical data is required for the first run, you need run spider for some time before running server.

 ```bash
 # To run spider, you need to uncomment the main function in the spider.go